piesku/goodluck/README.md

 ### Creating a New Project

 When you're ready to start a new project, bootstrap it using one of the examples.
-I recommend `NewProject3D` for a minimal base, `FlyCamera` for the FPS controls, and `ThirdPerson` for the TPP view.
+I recommend `NewProject3D` for a minimal base, `FirstPerson` for the FPS controls, and `ThirdPerson` for the TPP view.

 1. Choose one of the examples as your starting point.
 2. `./bootstrap.sh EXAMPLE_NAME`